Lachlan-Mayne/english-notes/Pete r/Business.md

 **Economies of scale are the cost advantages companies gain from increasing their output.
 For example, the same setup would be there for 1 unit AND 1 million units of a product.**

 Qantas’ competitive advantage over their rivals comes from being able to have the lowest production costs possible.
-Over 5 years Qantas has managed to cut 3.2 morbillion, with plans for a further 15 morbillion to be cut over the next 3 years.
+Over 5 years Qantas has managed to cut 3.2 Billion, with plans for a further 15 Billion to be cut over the next 3 years.

 **Qantas achieves cost-leadership through:**